TRANSFER OF COURSES

-- Students entering their senior year and/or have earned 20+ course units must attend a 4-year institution in order to transfer credits back to Moravian College.
+- Students entering their senior year and/or have earned 20+ course units must attend a 4-year institution in order to transfer credits back to Moravian University.

 - Grades from non-LVAIC institutions are not recorded on the student record; only course units earned (grades of "C" or better) will transfer.

-- Credit hours from other institutions transfer to Moravian College as course units:
+- Credit hours from other institutions transfer to Moravian University as course units:

 - 4 credit hours = 1 unit